mertdemirozman/bikeshare-project/README.md

 What are the counts of gender? (only available for NYC and Chicago) What are the earliest (i.e. oldest person), most recent (i.e. youngest person), and most popular birth years?

+### Getting Started

+This program is structured 2 steps.

+In a first moment, the user selects the filters that are going to be applied to the database.
+The user is able to chose as many filters as it would like.

+After this step, the DataFrame for the analysis is created based on the filters chosen by the user.

+In a second moment, the user is able to chose, from a list of options, the statistics the user would like to calculate, based on the available filtered data.

 ### Libraries Used

 The libraries used in the project include: time, pandas, numpy, and datetime.